 Guard your Christmas tree

 While decorating the tree may be a fun activity, as pawrents, we all know the struggles of stopping our pets from having a play with the baubles or fairy lights and knocking over the tree.
-Not only can a falling tree be dangerous with its weight and spikey needles, but smashed baubles and tinsel can be risky for our furry friends.
+Not only can a falling tree be dangerous with its weight but smashed baubles and tinsel can be risky for our furry friends.
 Using a barrier such as a pen or baby gate can be a useful technique for guarding your tree, but for those high jumping kitties, more effective methods include securing your tree with ties.
+Remember though, the bigger your Christmas tree, the more likely it will be that your cat will want to climb it.

 There’s no argument that holly, mistletoe and poinsettia plants are traditional festive foliage, but they are in fact poisonous to our tail-waggers when eaten.
 Although keeping them out of reach reduces the risks, it is best to steer clear.
 Why not opt for an artificial plant instead?